What is chronic ear infection?

-Chronic ear infection refers to an ear infection that does not heal and a recurring ear infection can act like a chronic ear infection.
+Chronic ear infection refers to both an ear infection that does not heal and a recurring ear infection can act like a chronic ear infection.
 This is also known as recurring acute otitis media.
 The middle ear, the space behind the eardrum, is affected by this infection.

 The Eustachian tube, a tube that normally drains fluid from the middle ear, can become plugged and infected.
-This buildup of fluid presses on the eardrum, causing pain.
+This buildup of fluid in the middle ear presses on the eardrum, causing pain.
 If an infection progresses quickly or is left untreated it can cause the eardrum to rupture.
 Eustachian tubes in children are smaller and more horizontal, so they can become plugged more easily.
 This is why ear infections occur more commonly in children.

 A chronic ear infection can cause milder symptoms than an acute ear infection.
 Symptoms may affect one or both ears and may be constant or come and go.
 Signs that you may have a chronic ear infection include: